- A project generator and exploration company

 Mirasol Resources Ltd (CVE:MRZ) (OTCMKTS:MRZLF) is a project generator and exploration company with gold, silver and precious metal properties in Chile and Argentina.

-The company’s portfolio includes partnership projects in northern Chile as well as six deal-ready projects and more than 30 pipeline projects in both Chile and Argentina.
+The company’s portfolio includes two self-funded projects with planned drilling programs, plus five projects under exploration partnership as well as a portfolio of deal-ready and pipeline projects in both countries.

-The company first secures ownership of the property, completes preliminary exploration work and defines drill targets.
-Then Mirasol will assess the risk-reward trade-off to determine whether to invest further by drill-testing the property or to option it via an earn-in agreement with a mining partner.
+Mirasol’s exploration strategy combines the project generator business model and self-funded exploration and drilling.
+Under this hybrid model, the company first secures ownership of the property, completes preliminary exploration work and defines drill targets.
+Then Mirasol assesses the risk-reward trade-off to determine whether to invest further by drill-testing the property itself or to team up with quality partners to test the property via an earn-in agreement.

-In these partnerships, the partner - typically a well-funded major mining company - invests its own money over several years in Mirasol-owned properties, saving Mirasol from risking its own money as it retains exposure to a potential discovery and generates an income stream.
+In these partnerships, the partner - typically a well-funded major mining company - invests its money over several years in Mirasol-owned properties, saving Mirasol from risking its own cash as it retains exposure to a potential discovery through a retained interest and also generates an income stream.